clxx/git-demos/branching_strategy1.md

 > Release Flow lets us [...] work from short-lived topic branches.
 > When we're ready to ship, [...] we start a new release branch off master.
 > Release branches never merge back to master, so we require cherry-picking important changes.
-Hotfixes:
-> [...] once we have merged the pull request into master, we cherry-pick the change into the release branch.
+> [Hotfixes:] once we have merged the pull request into master, we cherry-pick the change into the release branch.

 **[Trunk Based Development: Introduction](https://trunkbaseddevelopment.com/)**
 Vgl. besonders [Trunk Based Development: Branch for release](https://trunkbaseddevelopment.com/branch-for-release/)